kodaho/manen/docs/source/about.rst

 No roadmap because it is still a "side project" but you can follow the project through this documentation and Github's issues.

-See `Contributing </contributing.html>`_ if you want to participate to this project.
+See :ref:`Contributing` if you want to participate to this project.